Become a Normal Sport Member

 The other day, I was sitting at the table with my dad (age: 69), and he said, “So ... how does all of this work?”

-If I’m honest about all of this, here’s the dream: 10,000 people become members (Normies), and I just write my face off for them and maybe we have 1-2 partnerships with awesome brands, that’s our entire business.
+If I’m honest about all of this, here’s the dream: 10,000 people become members (Normal Sporters), and I just write my face off for them and maybe we have 2-3 partnerships with awesome brands, that’s our entire business.

 So while I would love a model that is almost exclusively readers paying us for our work, I think the following three-legged model is going to work well for us in the future in terms of revenue.

-1. Creative newsletter partnerships with companies like Holderness and Bourne, the Ryder Cup and Garmin.
+1. Creative newsletter partnerships with companies like Holderness and Bourne, the Ryder Cup and Meridian Putters.

 3. Product sales (including merchandise).

 Will all of that somehow meld together to create a business that survives?
 Who knows!
-But it’s the best we can do, and we’re going to try and keep extending our runway from 4 months to 8 and then from 8 months to a couple of years.
+But it’s our very best effort at a company, and we’re going to try and keep extending our runway from 4 months (where it started) to 8 and then from 8 months to a couple of years and then from a couple of years to the time when Sammy Spieth is winning all the Masters his father did not.

 Look at it like this